MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/about-data.md

 Market Insights uses a broad variety of international news sites based on Bing News that users visit frequently.
 Additionally, it analyzes incoming and outgoing traffic to these news sites.

-## Social data
+## Web data

-To gain insights from human-created 3rd party data sources, Market Insights uses the DataSift API.
+Market Insights parses data available on the public web, such as forums, blogs, and review pages.